Quantum Complexity of Nonlocal Field Theories: Dipole Deformed SYM theory

 Also, the subregion length $l$ can be found in terms of $u_{*}$

-A full numerical analysis of the area/entanglement entropy and a comparison of final results with \cite{Karczmarek:2013xxa} has been presented in appendix \ref{EE_dipole}.
+The integral involved in \eqref{eq: DT_area} and \eqref{eq : DT_subregionlength} refrain us to proceed further analytically.A full numerical analysis of the area/entanglement entropy and a comparison of final results with \cite{Karczmarek:2013xxa} has been presented in appendix \ref{EE_dipole}.
 Here we focus on the subregion complexity, and consider the volume of co-dimension one surface bounded by RT surface.

-We could not proceed analytically with the above integral, therefore we move forward with numerics, and analyze the behavior of subregion complexity with the finite subregion length $l$ , shown in figure \ref{fig:Cvvsl_dipole}.
+We could not proceed analytically with the above integral as well, therefore we move forward with numerics, and analyze the parametric behavior of subregion complexity $\mathcal{V}(u_{*})$ with the finite subregion length $l(u_{*})$, shown in figure \ref{fig:Cvvsl_dipole}.

 From the numeric plots in \ref{fig:Cvvsl_dipole} it is clear that there are two phases of the system and both have different dependence on the subregion length $l$.
 The critical length at which this transition happen can be found from \eqref{eq : DT_subregionlength} in the limiting case of far from AdS $(a u)>>1$, when the extremal surface lies near to the boundary,